-Who else would shell out $195 million for a company with only $30 million in revenue?
-A company like Envestnet who wants to take out a competitor that has beat them out for deals in the past, has a list of blue chip clients they covet and $800 billion in assets under administration they can add to their own totals to show the market they can continue their growth trajectory.
+It seems to me that [Envestnet CEO] Jud Bergman got a great deal here.
+But even if it wasn’t, a company like Envestnet has shown that they are willing to pay to close a deal that they want.
+Especially when it’s a competitor that has beaten them down on price, has a list of blue chip clients they covet and $800 billion in assets under administration they can add to their own totals to show the market they can continue their growth trajectory.

 I always wondered why Actua bought FolioDynamix in the first place.
 The deal made no sense to me at the time.
 It now seems that the Actua board of directors finally figured this out as well and just dumped them off to Envestnet since they were able to pony up the cash.

 Actua was just a holding company with a bunch of disparate firms that had very little, if any, cross-selling possibilities.
 There were certainly no synergies for Folio to work with in the Actua stable.

 I say that Actua “was” just a holding company, since as part of the same announcement, they also sold off the other two companies, that along with Folio, made up the three “verticals” of their multi-vertical cloud solution.

 The company said it plans to sell interest in its VelocityEHS, Bolt Solutions and FolioDynamix businesses for a total of $549 million cash.